HWHapply/VID/README.md

 Specify the `batch_column` as None if no batch appeared in dataset.
 The VID will ignore batch correction step if None is passed.

 #### 2. Virus markers (txt) ####
-A txt file contains the list of virus biomarkers, should be included in current work directory:
+A txt file contains the list of virus biomarkers, should be included in current working directory:
 ```
 ./markers.txt
 ```